Ethics for insurance staff – second edition

 Insurance is by definition a company of the utmost good faith.
 This means that both parties to the insurance contract must act fairly and in good faith towards each other and not do anything that will deprive the other of the benefits promised by the insurance contract.

 Without the union of good faith and fair trade and ethical people working in the insurance industry who apply and comply with the union, insurance is impossible.
 One cannot act fairly and in good faith without being a person with a well-formed ethical compass.

 The implied union declares that no party to an insurance contract shall do anything to deprive the other of the benefits of the contract.

-Since at least 1766, the insurance business is a company of utmost good faith, that is, each party to an insurance contract must treat each other ethically.
-The general duty of good faith and fair trade dealt with in every insurance policy requires a complete understanding of ethics and ethical conduct.
+Therefore, since the insurance business at least 1766 is a company of utmost good faith, that is, each party to an insurance contract must treat each other ethically.
+The general duty of good faith and fair trade that is incorporated by reference into all insurance policies requires a complete understanding of ethics and ethical conduct.

 Available as a paperback book

 The little book on ethics for the American lawyer

 The prac legislation requires more than knowledge of statutory and case law.
 It requires more than technical skill in nuts and bolts in legal practice.
 A lawyer is an official in the legal system whose conduct should comply with the requirements of the law, both in professional service to clients and in the lawyer's business and personal affairs.